DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 #### Supporting detail and evidence

-School users found the prototype service easy to navigate, and many commented that it worked similarly to other DfE services, which was a positive development.
+Participants found the prototype service easy to navigate, and many commented that it worked similarly to other DfE services, which was a positive development.

 > That’s exactly the same as the trainee applications service.
 So there is a sort of continuity there if you're used to other DfE services – it’s very similar.

-However, a negative was that – at specific points – some users got confused about the difference between the school placements service, Publish teacher training courses service and Manage training for early career teachers service because they look similar and are all part of the broader teacher training journey.
+However, a negative was that—at specific points—some participants got confused about the difference between the school placements service, the Publish teacher training courses service, and the Manage training for early career teachers service because they look similar and are all part of the broader teacher training journey.

 ### Insight 5